A Cost-Minimizing Algorithm for School Choice: A cost-minimizing school choice mechanism

+We note that Step 5 crucially depends on the following \begin{theorem}[Theorem 6.1 \cite{RoAn84}] If a number is added to or subtracted from all of the entries of any row or column of a cost matrix, then an optimal (minimum cost) assignment for the resulting cost matrix is also an optimal assignment for the original cost matrix. \end{theorem}

-Since the matching algorithm produces the ``least cost" matching \cite{Mu57}, and our cost is represented by the preference index, we see that the resultant matching has the smallest preference index with respect to each student's preferences.
-Hence we have (also see Theorem \ref{T:MinIndex}): \begin{proposition} Given a set of preferences, let $M$ be the matching produced by the Hungarian algorithm and let $M'$ be any other matching.
+Since the matching algorithm produces the least cost matching \cite{Mu57}, and our cost is represented by the preference index, we see that the resultant matching has the smallest preference index with respect to each student's preferences. \begin{proposition} Given a set of preferences, let $M$ be the matching produced by the Hungarian algorithm and let $M'$ be any other matching.
 Then $\mu(M)\le \mu(M')$. \end{proposition}